Welcome to Blue Class - Year 4

 • Ask children to talk about what they have read to check understanding

-• Use Reading Logs to track reading progress and celebrate effort
+Reading Logs help us track progress and celebrate effort.

-This half term in Maths, Year 4 will be learning about a range of fraction-based skills.
-Children will work on:
+This half term in Maths, Year 4 will be learning a range of fraction‑based skills, including:

 • Using number lines with mixed numbers